turris-cz/user-docs/docs/geek/contributing/overview.md

 __LuCI__ web interface can be translated in Weblate project [OpenWrt](https://hosted.weblate.org/projects/openwrt/).

+Please read [how to participate in translation](translation.md) before you start translating.

 ## Submit code
 Turris declaration that _We believe in open-source_ is not just empty statement, we really believe in open-source.
 You can modify code and submit it back.
 This is